 - 6.1.1.1.
 Students who do not have Mathematics at the HSC or equivalent Exams are advised against opting for Statistics. - 6.1.1.2.
 Change of subjects will be allowed till a week after College begins subject to availability of seats.
 However, subjects (compulsory / optional), which do not have the minimum enrolment required by Government / University, will not be offered. - 6.1.1.3.
-Students are expected to choose any three subjects, one from each Group of Table 6.1.1.3., in order of preference, for the first two years.
+Students are expected to choose any three Subjects, one from each Group of Table 6.1.1.3., for the first two years.